iproudyou/news-api/README.md

 - Created a middleware for a user authentication with **JWT-Token**
 - Created a type validation middleware for login and signup requests with **celebrate**
 - Used **Mongoose Schemas** to model **user and article** to store and manipulate in **MongoDB**
-- Assigns cookies to users to prevent constant re-login
+- Assigns cookies to users to prevent from repeating login
 - Encrypts a user password with **bcrypt**
 - Incorporated **Docker**